jacobwood27/JWood/projects/books/index.md

 * [Nick Beckstead](https://www.nickbeckstead.com/audiobooks)
 * [Derek Sivers](https://sive.rs/book)

 In a similar vein, I've attempted to keep a list of scored and ranked books I've read.
-The 1-4 stars scale attempts to convey advice I would give to a person like me who was not yet read this book:
+The 1-4 rating scale attempts to convey advice I would give to a person like me who was not yet read this book:

 * 4 - Definitely read
 * 3 - Recommend reading